markt-de/puppet-galera/REFERENCE.md

 Data type: `Boolean`

-Specifies wether to configure a user and script that will check the status of the galera cluster.
+Specifies whether to configure a user and script that will check the status of the galera cluster.
 Default: `true`

 ##### `status_host`